yuukibarns/sj.nvim/README.md

 | ---------- | ----------------------------- |
 | `<Escape>` | cancel the search             |
 | `<BS>`     | delete the previous character |

-**Notes** :

-- When there are no matches, the pattern in the cmdline will have a different color ;
-- When you use `max_pattern_length` and you reach that length limit, the labels color will change to indicate that the next key should be for a label and not for the pattern ;
-  (When reaching this limit, no need to type `:` before the label)
-- You can use an empty separator `separator = ""` which will avoid the need to type an extra character but will reduce the number of available labels.

 ### Configuration